BleuLlama/BLuB/README.md

 # Variables

 There are 26 variables, indicated by lowercase letters.
-Some variables are preset with values at the beginning of runtime.
-(true, false, zero, half)
+Some variables are preset with values at the beginning of runtime.  (true, false, zero, half, etc)  These can be restored to their initial values (all zero except for the ones indicated below) by running the 'clear' command.

 - t = 255
 - f = 0
 - z = 0
 - h = 128
+- e = (size of the EEProm)
+- r = (size of the RAM buffer)

 The remaining variables are initialized to '0' at start of runtime.